 PURPOSE AND GOALS

-The purpose of Queen Silvia Nursing Award is to contribute to meeting one of the greatest future challenges by promoting competence and new ideas related to good and sustainable care of the elderly all over the world.
-As competent professionals are the key to meeting future needs related to the ageing population, the goal is to increase students’ interest in the field of elderly care and its development.
+The purpose of the Queen Silvia Nursing Award is to contribute to meeting one of the greatest challenges to our societies today – the sustainable care of the rapidly growing elderly and dementia diagnosed populations in the world.
+The scholarship promotes competence and new ideas related to good and sustainable care of the elderly all over the world.
+As competent professionals are the key to meeting future needs related to the ageing population, the goal is to increase students’ interest in the field of elderly and dementia care, and its development.